How memory can affect collective and cooperative behaviors in an LLM-Based Social Particle Swarm: Introduction

 \section{Introduction}

 Generative Agent-Based Modeling (GABM) using Large Language Models (LLMs) has provided novel methodologies for studying complex social phenomena by simulating agents with human-like reasoning~\cite{Park2023,Chen2023,Lu2024}.
 A central question is how cooperation emerges and evolves within these AI-agent populations, connecting the rich body of evolutionary game theory~\cite{Nowak2006} to the dynamics of novel artificial agents~\cite{Sun2025}.
 The ability of LLMs to exhibit strategic behavior in game-theoretical settings has been demonstrated in several studies.
 Akata et al.\ found that GPT-4 behaves like a trigger strategy in repeated Prisoner's Dilemma games, always defecting after a single defection by the opponent~\cite{Akata2023}.
 Fontana et al.\ reported that LLMs tend to be more cooperative than human players, attributing this to a generous behavioral heuristic instilled through alignment training~\cite{Fontana2024}.
-More recently, Pal et al.\ characterized the strategies of five frontier models in iterated Prisoner's Dilemma and identified model-specific strategic profiles, demonstrating that alignment characteristics critically shape game-theoretical behavior~\cite{Pal2026}.
-These findings suggest that model-specific characteristics of LLMs, including but not limited to internal alignment, can be key determinants of emergent social behavior in GABM.
+More recently, Pal et al.\ characterized the strategies of five frontier models in iterated Prisoner's Dilemma and identified model-specific strategic profiles~\cite{Pal2026}.
+These findings show that LLMs can exhibit strategy-like behavior in game-theoretic settings, motivating their use as decision-making agents.